 This training plan is written by coaches with long experience of both coaching, training, and racing in swimrun.
 That is, for swimrunners by swimrunners.

-This training plan is eight weeks long.
+This training plan is 12 weeks long.
 So, counting backward, training should ideally start on Monday eight weeks before race day.

 During the onboarding of Race Up Swimrun, you will choose how many hours you want to train on an average per week.